-- 1. One hundred percent (100%) of all interest receivable within 30 days on contractual obligations that are up to date on payments and for which there is no reason to expect a failure to comply within the next 30 days; - 2.
-Zero percent (0%) of secured credit operations coming due within 30 days and backed by Level 1 assets; - 3.
-Fifteen percent (15%) of secured credit operations coking due within 30 days and backed by Level 2A assets; - 4.
+1. One hundred percent (100%) of all interest receivable within 30 days on contractual obligations that are up to date on payment and for which there is no reason to expect a failure to comply within the next 30 days;

+- 2. Zero percent (0%) of secured credit operations coming due within 30 days and backed by Level 1 assets; - 3.
+Fifteen percent (15%) of secured credit operations coming due within 30 days and backed by Level 2A assets; - 4.
 Twenty-five percent (25%) of secured credit operations coming due within 30 days and backed by Level 2B securitization bonds; - 5.
 Fifty percent (50%) of secured credit operations coming due within 30 days and backed by Level 2B assets other than shares or securitization bonds; - 6.
-Fifty percent (50%) of financing credit operations to individuals and micro and small enterprises coking due within 30 days; - 7.
+Fifty percent (50%) of financing for individuals and micro and small enterprises coming due within 30 days; - 7.
 One hundred percent (100%) of cash inflow coming from derivatives within the 30-day period; - 8.
 One hundred percent (100%) of any cash inflow coming from active operations with medium and large enterprises coming due within 30 days; - 9.
-One hundred percent (100%) of demand and term deposits with residual maturity of 30 days or less held by financial entities in other jurisdictions having an international credit rating between AAA and A- or its equivalent credit rating; - 10.
-Eighty percent (80%) of demand and term deposits with residual maturity of 30 days or less held by financial entities in other jurisdictions having an international credit rating between BBB+ to BBB- or its equivalent; - One hundred percent (100%) of demand and term deposits with residual maturity of 30 days or less held by domestic banks having a domestic credit rating between AAA and A- or its equivalent credit rating; - 12.
-Fifty percent (50%) of demand and term deposits with residual maturity of 30 days or less held by domestic banks having a domestic credit rating between BBB+ and BBB- or its equivalent. - 13.
-One hundred percent (100%) of any other cash inflow, expected within the 30-day period, with the requirement to specify the nature of this inflow.
+One hundred percent (100%) of demand and term deposits with a residual maturity of 30 days or less held by financial entities in other jurisdictions having an international credit rating between AAA and A- or its equivalent international credit rating; - 10.
+Eighty percent (80%) of demand and term deposits with a residual maturity of 30 days or less held by financial entities in other jurisdictions having an international credit rating between BBB+ to BBB- or its equivalent international credit rating; - 11.
+One hundred percent (100%) of demand and term deposits with a residual maturity of 30 days or less held by domestic banks having a domestic credit rating between AAA and A- or its equivalent; - 12.
+Fifty percent (50%) of demand and term deposits with residual maturity of 30 days or less held by domestic banks having a domestic credit rating between BBB+ and BBB- or its equivalent.